vsapsai/distance-comparator/test/manual_test_plans.md

 ## Can search for a comparison point by text.
 1. Search for a real location in the left map comparison point search box and select it => the comparison marker should be put on selected location, circles should be drawn.
 2. Search for a real location in the right map comparison point search box and select it => the comparison marker should be shown on the right map in correct location, circles should update radii.

+## Clearing a search box removes corresponding marker.
+1. Clear value in the right map reference point search box and press enter => the reference point marker on the right map is hidden, on the left map it is still present, circles on both maps are hidden.
+2. Clear value in the right map comparison point search box and press enter => the comparison marker should be hidden.

+## Searching for garbage removes corresponding marker.
+0. Search for a valid reference point and comparison point in the right map.
+1. Search for some garbage like "sldkfjsldfkjsdf" in right map reference point search box and press enter => the reference point marker on the right map is hidden, on the left map it is still present, circles on both maps are hidden.
+2. Search for some garbage like "sldkfjsldfkjsdf" in the right map comparison point search box and press enter => the comparison marker should be hidden.